medinapdr/archguard-llm/ai-agents/code-reviewer/system-prompt.md

 ## How to identify architectural violations

-1. ALWAYS start by comparing the code changes (diff) against the architectural principles described in the description and examples for each topic in the 'Architecture Description' below:
+1. ALWAYS start by comparing the code changes (diff) against the architectural principles described for each topic in the 'Architecture Description' below:

 <ARCHITECTURE_DESCRIPTION>
 {{ARCHITECTURE_DESCRIPTION}}